 Most major commercial airlines fly to Anchorage from the lower 48.
 But Covid really screwed up the historical good flight schedules between Anchorage and King Salmon.

 The bottom line is we highly recommend that guests travel all the way to King Salmon and overnight on the Friday before you start your trip at SAFARI camp.

 Once in King Salmon contact our charter company, Egli Air Haul at (907) 246-3554 to let them know you have arrived in King Salmon, or you may press #20 at the airport call terminal.
 If you are overnighting in King Salmon Friday, call your lodging provider for shuttle service from the airport.

 The next morning (Saturday), Egli Air Haul will shuttle your party to their hanger then transport you from King Salmon to the camp via bush plane and/or helicopter.
-The flight is 1 to 1½ hours and 3 round-trips are typically required to get all guests and gear to/from camp.
+The flight is stunning and takes 1 to 1½ hours.
+Generally, 3 round-trips are typically required to get all 9 guests and gear to/from camp.

 Departing King Salmon

-Please bring “soft” luggage (two medium duffle bags are much better than one large bag) and do not over pack, as these specialized aircraft have limited cargo space.
-There is a strictly enforced 50 pound per person weight restriction, including rods/reels, lures and any hand-carried items.
+Please bring “soft” luggage (two medium duffel bags are much better than one large bag) and do not over pack, as these specialized aircraft have limited cargo space.
+There is a strictly enforced 50 pound per person weight restriction, including rods/reels, day packs and duffel bags.
 Yes, you can get everything within 50 pounds.
 And you can safely leave extraneous items in the Egli Air Haul hanger.